Aqaba Petra And The South, Jordan Travel Guide

 The Corniche turns into a lively promenade in the evenings, with families, street vendors, and a relaxed atmosphere.

-For bird enthusiasts, the best times to visit the Aqaba Bird Observatory are spring (March-May) and autumn (September-November).
+For bird enthusiasts, the the best time to visit the Aqaba Bird Observatory are spring (March-May) and autumn (September-November).

-In the souk, polite negotiation is part of the experience.
+In the souk, polite negotiation is integral to the experience.
 Start with a lower offer and work towards a mutually agreeable price.

 Always seek permission before photographing individuals, particularly women and kids.
 Be respectful of local sensitivities.